surveyjs/code-examples/get-started-analytics/angular/README.md

-# Get Started with SurveyJS Analytics - Angular
+# Get Started with SurveyJS Dashboard for Angular

-This example is used in the following help topic: [Add Survey Analytics to an Angular Application](https://surveyjs.io/Documentation/Analytics?id=get-started-angular).
+This example is used in the following help topic: [Add SurveyJS Dashboard to an Angular Application](https://surveyjs.io/dashboard/documentation/get-started-angular).
 It was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.6.

 ## Development server